2021–22 Central Arkansas Bears basketball team

 The 2021–22 Central Arkansas Bears basketball team represented the University of Central Arkansas (UCA) in the 2021–22 NCAA Division I men's basketball season.
 The Bears, led by second-year head coach Anthony Boone, played their home games at the on-campus Farris Center in Conway, Arkansas.
 This was the Bears' first season as members of the West Division of the ASUN Conference.

+The Bears finished the season 11–20, 7–9 in ASUN play, to finish in third place in the West Division.
+In the ASUN tournament, they defeated Stetson in the first round before losing to Jacksonville in the quarterfinals.

 Previous season

-The Bears finished the 2020–21 season 5–19, 4–12 in Southland play to finish in twelfth place.
+The Bears finished the 2020–21 season 5–19, 4–12 in Southland Conference play, to finish in twelfth place.
 They failed to qualify for the Southland Conference tournament.
-UCA left the Southland in July 2021 to join the ASUN Conference.
+UCA left the Southland Conference in July 2021 to join the ASUN Conference.